bastien34/rdt_tools/src/README.md

 - Remove blank lines
 - Order questions

+## todos

+- logs should automatically updated during new version extension generation

+- open VLC player from libreoffice / open media from there

+- tool to compile menu from simplier format to xml

+## logs

+- 3.3.1 Get rid of playctl - use full python dbus - implement -+ playing ratio

+- hit F2 from position starts playing even if paused

+- automatic inaudible / incompris sequences

+- implement audio controls + current styles

+- wrap last word into brackets

 ## Ideas for future dev

+- tool to create a new version (ex. using a flag -N to increment number of version)
 - remove and install new extension in one command ```compile & install```